Camping. Roughing it. Being one with nature.

 Yosemite bed and breakfasts are also terrific alternatives to camping, with many B&Bs situated next hiking trails, making them the perfect leaping-off point for any vacation.
 Best of all, there’s someone there to cook up a hearty breakfast for you every morning before you start exploring.
 Discover Yosemite bed and breakfast options here.

 Of course, it’s hard to beat the comforts of a hotel, especially when it’s a Yosemite hotel.
-From the roadside charm of the Yosemite Miners Inn Motel to the rustic charm of Mariposa’s 5th Street Inn to the stunning luxury of the Majestic Yosemite Hotel, there’s something for every style and budget in Yosemite Mariposa County.
+From the roadside charm of the Yosemite Miners Inn Motel to the rustic charm of Mariposa’s 5th Street Inn to the stunning luxury of The Ahwahnee Hotel, there’s something for every style and budget in Yosemite Mariposa County.
 Search Yosemite hotels and motels here.

 If you have your heart set on a Yosemite camping trip, don’t give up hope.
 If you’re flexible and want to book further down the road (fall 2017 or spring and summer 2018) you still have plenty of options for camping in Yosemite or stay outside the park to find campsites even in the high season.